spread-ai/docs-appsmith-fork/docs/reference/widgets/input.md

 Allows customization of the error message displayed when the user enters an incorrect value.
 By default, the input widget shows a generic `"invalid input"` message.

-*Example:*  If you want to add password validation, ensuring it is greater than 10 characters and contains at least one digit, you can use the following code in the **Error message** property.
+For example,  If you want to add password validation, ensuring it is greater than 10 characters and contains at least one digit, you can use the following code in the **Error message** property.

 ```js
 //Valid property